trilitech/tezos-developer-docs/docs/tutorials/mobile/part-2.md

       export default ConnectButton;
       ```

-   1. DisconnectWallet button cleans the wallet instance and all linked objects.
+   1. In the `DisconnectWallet.tsx` file, create a button that cleans the wallet instance and all linked objects:

       ```typescript
       import { IonFab, IonFabButton, IonIcon } from '@ionic/react';